mwanjiru12/react-hooks-fetch-crud-code-along/README.md

 be **duplicating state**, which makes our components harder to work with and more prone to bugs.

-We already have state in our `ShoppingList` component that tells us which items are in the cart.
-So instead of creating new state, our goal is to call `setItems` in the `ShoppingList` component with a new list of items, where the `isInCart` state of our updated item matches its state on the server.
+We already have state in our application that tells us us which items are in the cart as part of the `items` state in our `ShoppingList` component.
+So instead of creating new state, our goal is to call `setItems` in the `ShoppingList` with a new list of items, where the `isInCart` state of our updated item matches its state on the server.

 Just like with our `ItemForm` deliverable, let's start by creating a callback function in the `ShoppingList` component and passing it as a prop to the `Item`